hamsheed-salamut/protein-interaction-app/README.md

 ## Demo

-Following is a snapshot of the result obtained when querying a protein of interest by entering its corresponding gene ID in the search field
+Following is a snapshot of the result obtained when querying a protein of interest by entering its corresponding gene ID in the search field.

+The results contain the following information:

+- [x] Protein-Protein Interaction (PPI) Network.
+- [x] Protein of interest related information.
+- [x] 3D structural visualization of the protein of interest for queried gene.

 ![ppi_1](https://user-images.githubusercontent.com/23207774/85223055-ee409200-b3d0-11ea-9aee-d26e33a6ecba.png)